AliQ-AFK/cpu_scheduling_algorithims/README.md

-If you learned something new or liked the structure please dokt forget to 🌟 this repository❤️
+If you learned something new or liked the structure please don't forget to 🌟 this repository❤️

 # Process Scheduling Algorithms in C